Dozens killed, including children, in Yemen air strikes

 There was no immediate comment from the Saudi-led coalition.

-Reporting by Rania El Gamal; Editing by Robin Pomeroy
+Reporting by Dubai Newsroom; Editing by Robin Pomeroy and Alison Williams